Adam-Dalloul/ArtDetectiveAI/README.md

 <h2>Run Local App for Detection (easy)</h2>

 1. Download the exe. file here and run it.
-2. Make sure the model is downloaded and in the same directory as the exe.
+2. Find and select the .onnx model to be used.
 3. Upload an image to the app, it will proccess it and tell you the output of its detection.

 <h2>Resources</h2>